-REACH Early Childhood Program
+Early Childhood Program

 We believe that each child is unique, develops at his/her own pace and is able to learn important life skills through play and interactions with others.
-The REACH program utilizes a play based approach through the Creative Curriculum in conjunction with Second Step and The Incredible Flexible You social-emotional curricula.
+The EC program utilizes a play based approach through the Creative Curriculum in conjunction with Second Step and The Incredible Flexible You social-emotional curricula.
 Each classroom uses a variety of learning centers including science and discovery, art, reading, dramatic play, toys and games, blocks, and outdoor learning.
 Students also attend twice weekly Music and Movement classes.

 Our staff and facilities

-REACH classrooms are housed at Westbrook School and are staffed by one teacher and two teaching associates.
+Early Childhood classrooms are housed at Westbrook School and are staffed by one teacher and two teaching associates.
 All of our teachers are dually certified in early childhood and special education with an additional endorsement in English Language Learner instruction.
 In addition, a social worker, school psychologist, several speech and language pathologists, an occupational therapist, and physical therapist are fully integrated into the program curriculum to provide support to all students.

-- Morning session (students turning 3 by 9/1/16): 8:45 – 11:15 a.m.
+- Morning session: 8:45 – 11:15 a.m.

-Program tuition for typically developing students is $2,600 per year.
+Program tuition for typically developing students is $2,550 per year.
 The program is provided free of charge for at-risk and special education students.

 At-risk student eligibility is based on the child’s performance on a preschool screening along with the presence of one or more risk factors.
 Special education eligibility is determined through a process that may include agency, parent, or doctor referral and a multi-disciplinary evaluation.